scmacdon/AWSTracker/Readme.md

 13. Wait for the Status of your new DB instance to show as Available.
 Then choose the DB instance name to show its details.

-**Note** - If you have issues connecting to the database from a client such as MySQL Workbench, then set the correct inbound rules for the security group.
+**Note**: If you have issues connecting to the database from a client such as MySQL Workbench, then set the correct inbound rules for the security group.
 For information about setting up Security Group Inbound Rules, see *Controlling Access with Security Groups* at https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html.

 #### Obtain the Endpoint